Teri Meri Kahani (song): Background

-Ranu Mondal was a busker at Ranaghat Junction railway station in West Bengal, was noticed by a passenger Atanu Chakraborty who shoot a video of her covering Lata Mangeshkar's "EK Pyaar Ka Nagma" and posted it on social media.
-Within a few days it went viral, being viewed more than 2.5 million times across various social platform and she was appreciated for her voice.
+Ranu Mondal, a busker at Ranaghat Junction railway station in West Bengal, was noticed by a passenger Atanu Chakraborty who shot a video of her covering Lata Mangeshkar's "Ek Pyaar Ka Nagma" and posted it on social media.
+Within days, it went viral, being viewed more than 2.5 million times across various social platform and she was appreciated for her voice.

-Soon after being viral she was invited to music reality show Superstar Singer, where Reshammiya, one of the judges of the show, listening her voice, being impressed offered her a song for the film Happy Hardy and Heer.
+Soon after being viral she was invited to music reality show Superstar Singer, where Reshammiya, one of the judges of the show, was impressed by her voice and offered her a song for the film Happy Hardy and Heer.